Chat with us

 • The approach gives high importance to testing that defines the roles and responsibilities of the testers clearly.

-• The Shift Left approach in testing also inspires testers to accept test-driven development (TDD) and behavioral-driven development (BDD); both are vital in preventing defects induction.
+• The Shift Left approach in testing also inspires testers to accept test-driven development (TDD) and behavior-driven development (BDD); both are vital in preventing defect induction.

 • The unique approach renders testers an opportunity to design the tests first.
 These tests prioritize customer experience and their expectations to develop the software, meeting immediate customer needs.